top of page

 06

-I made these cups after I casually wedged a few bits of left over clay types together and accidently discovered marbling.
+I made these cups after I wedged a variety of left over different coloured clay together and accidently discovered marbling.
 It was all just one browny colour on the wheel until I started trimming, then the magic happened.

 I followed this up with a marbling course with Cindy Tong at The Gippsland Art Gallery in Sale.
-Cindy is an outstanding role model for any aspiring potter and her ceramics are amazing.
-Definitely check them out.
+Cindy is an outstanding role model for any aspiring potter and her ceramics are amazing. https://cindytong.com/

 20250724_104627.jpg